OpenSDN-io/docs/opensdn-feature-architecture-guide/lbaas-v2-vnc.rst

 Using Octavia Load-Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tungsten Fabric Release 2005 supports Octavia as LBaaS.
+OpenSDN Release 2005 supports Octavia as LBaaS.
 The
 deployment supports RHOSP and Juju platforms.

-With Octavia as LBaaS, Tungsten Fabric is only maintaining network
+With Octavia as LBaaS, OpenSDN is only maintaining network
 connectivity and is not involved in any load balancing functions.

 For each OpenStack load balancer creation, Octavia launches a VM known